prethelalam/BankManager/README.md

 # BankManager
-I am progrmaming a Bank Manager using the IDE eclipse and the text editor VS code.
+I am progrmaming a Bank Manager using the text editor VS code.